bashoori/Data-Engineering-Portfolio/docs/index.md

+# 💼 Bita Ashoori | Data Engineering Portfolio

 <p align="center">
   <img src="https://avatars.githubusercontent.com/u/72375349?v=4" width="140" alt="Bita Ashoori profile picture" />
 </p>

-# 💼 Bita Ashoori | Data Engineering Portfolio

 ## 👩‍💻 About Me
-I'm a Data Engineer based in Vancouver with over 5 years of experience across data engineering, BI, and analytics.
-I'm passionate about clean architecture, automation, and helping organizations turn data into meaningful decisions.
-I'm currently expanding my knowledge in AI and machine learning to complement my strong data pipeline and cloud engineering background.

 Welcome!
+I’m a Data Engineer based in Vancouver with over 5 years of experience across data engineering, business intelligence, and analytics.
+I’m passionate about clean architecture, automation, and helping organizations turn data into meaningful decisions.
+I’m currently expanding my knowledge in AI and machine learning to complement my strong background in data pipelines and cloud engineering.

-I'm a Data Engineer with over 3 years of experience building and maintaining cloud-based data pipelines, and another 2+ years working as a Business Intelligence Developer and Data Analyst.
-I have experience in transforming raw data into actionable insights using Python, SQL, AWS (S3, Redshift, Lambda), and Apache Airflow.
+I have over 3 years of hands-on experience building and maintaining cloud-based data pipelines, along with 2+ years as a Business Intelligence Developer and Data Analyst.
+I specialize in transforming raw data into actionable insights using Python, SQL, AWS (S3, Redshift, Lambda), and Apache Airflow.

-I have a strong track record designing ETL workflows that integrate data from APIs, JSON, and relational databases—delivering scalable, automated, and reliable data solutions.
-My background in BI and analytics enables me to bridge the gap between technical implementation and business needs, translating complex requirements into efficient data systems within agile environments.
+I have a proven track record of designing ETL workflows that integrate data from APIs, JSON, and relational databases—delivering scalable, automated, and reliable data solutions.
+My background in BI enables me to bridge the gap between technical solutions and business requirements, translating complex needs into efficient data systems within agile environments.

-I'm passionate about solving large-scale data problems through clean architecture, real-time insights, and automation—and enabling organizations to extract true value from their data.
+I’m deeply committed to solving large-scale data problems through clean architecture, real-time insights, and automation—empowering organizations to extract real value from their data.

 ---